There are signs that all is not well in Dunedin and these 'tongue-in-cheek' newspaper reports explains why.

 ''I just pulled up in my car and when I got out I dropped everything and ran because he was going to have a go at me.''

-On a more serious note, there are no dangerous animals to be found in New Zealand.
-When European explorers discovered New Zealand no mammals actually existed.
+On a more serious note, there are no dangerous animals to be found anywhere in New Zealand.